 FIGURE 2.
-James Henry Breasted (shown here ca. 1930) was an American Egyptologist and an advocate for the study of the ancient Near East.
+James Henry Breasted (shown here ca. 1930) was an American Egyptologist and an advocate for the study of the ancient Middle East.
 He founded the Oriental Institute in 1919.
 (Courtesy of the University of Chicago Photographic Archive, apf1-0221.
-Special Collections Research Center, University of Chicago Library) oi.uchicago.edu Highlights of the Collections of the Oriental Institute Museum
+Special Collections Research Center, University of Chicago Library)

-FIGURE 3.
-Egyptian artifacts received from the Egypt Exploration Fund in 1896.
-No. 72, a funerary stela, can be seen at the lower right of the image.
-(P.B.586) growth both through purchases, especially those made by Breasted on his honeymoon in Egypt (1894-1895), and from the University's financial support of the work of British archaeological groups in Egypt (led mainly by Flinders Petrie), who, in return for "subscriptions," gave a portion of their own divisions to Chicago (fig. 3).
+(1894-1895), and from the University's financial support of the work of British archaeological groups in Egypt (led mainly by Flinders Petrie), who, in return for "subscriptions," gave a portion of their own divisions to Chicago (fig. 3).

 In 1896, the rapidly growing collection, initially stored in the basement of Walker Hall, was moved to the new Haskell Oriental Museum on the west side of the University's central quadrangle (fig. 4).
-Robert Francis Harper served as the Museum's first director, and Breasted served as assistant director.
+William Rainey Harper served as the museum's first director, and Breasted served as assistant director.

 In 1903, the University sponsored its first field expedition, to Bismaya (ancient Adab) in southern Iraq.
-Over the next two years, Chicago received over 1,000 Mesopotamian artifacts from the excavation including the head of a king (No. 10).
+Over the next two years, Chicago received over 1,000 Mesopotamian artifacts from the excavation including the head of a king (p.
+35).
 During this time, the Haskell Oriental Museum continued to receive a large number of objects from the British excavations in Egypt as well as Egyptian artifacts that were deaccessioned from the Art Institute of Chicago, a pattern that continued for several decades.

-Breasted, whose scholarly emphasis was on making accurate copies of Egyptian historical inscriptions in order to provide trustworthy source materials for historians, was a strong promoter of the idea that the roots of Western civilization lay not in Greece and Rome, but in the ancient Near East.
+Breasted, whose scholarly emphasis was on making accurate copies of Egyptian historical inscriptions in order to provide trustworthy source materials for historians, was a strong promoter of the idea that the roots of Western civilization lay not in Greece and Rome, but in the ancient Middle East.
 His vision was to establish a "laboratory for the study of the rise and development of civilization" that would trace the rise of culture from the east to the west.
-His very popular and influential textbook Ancient Times (1916) brought him into contact with John D. Rockefeller Jr, whose wife had read the book to her children and had written the author an appreciative letter.
+His very popular and influential textbook Ancient Times (1916) brought him into contact with John D. Rockefeller Jr., whose wife had read the book to her children and had written the author an appreciative letter.
 In 1919, Breasted appealed to Rockefeller for funding to establish a research center at the University of Chicago.
-Rockefeller responded with a pledge of \$50,000 over five years, and thereby the Oriental Institute was established as a center for
+Rockefeller responded with a pledge of \$50,000 over five years, and thereby the Oriental Institute was established as a center for the study of the history, languages, art, and archaeology of the ancient Middle East.
+Funds